-You’ll notice Facebook lets you do very little in the form of customization of your Facebook page, while the business websites all have their own [very] distinct looks that set them apart from eachother.
+You’ll notice Facebook lets you do very little in the form of customization of your Facebook page, while the business websites all have their own [very] distinct looks that set them apart from each other.

 Not every business has the same sales funnel, or the same process to generate a lead.
-Not every business communicates the same values, story or culture to their audience.
+Not every business communicates the same values, story, or culture to its audience.
 These are all huge factors that help you differentiate yourself from your competition.
 Sure, you could run Facebook ads to better target your audience, but that would cost you both money and time spent strategizing.
 If a potential customer does decide to click on your paid ad, where exactly are they going?
 Successful paid ad campaigns usually have dedicated landing pages associated with them to help ease customers into the sales funnel which is not possible on Facebook.

-With your own website, you are free to deploy your businesses tone of voice, your branding, and your sales processes the way YOU see fit.
+With your own website, you are free to deploy your business’s tone of voice, your branding, and your sales processes the way YOU see fit.
 You can build custom landing pages that are tailored towards wherever it is your user is coming from – something Facebook pages just simply cannot do.
 Love your brands’ colors?
 Breakaway from that generic looking blue Facebook button and use your companies colors and call to action to help communicate your brand message.

 3. Facebook’s native search is fundamentally flawed

 Over the last few years, Facebook has gotten its toes wet in the search engine game.
-Seeing that there was a large number of their users searching for different things in their search bar, they made it a point to draw a big emphasis on Facebook search a few years ago.
-While there was/is definite power in the functionality, searches began just throwing the entire kitchen sink at the user based off of their keywords in the form of people, pages, products, and articles.
+Seeing that there was a large number of their users searching for different things in their search bar, they made it a point to draw a big emphasis on a Facebook search a few years ago.
+While there was/is definite power in the functionality, searches began just throwing the entire kitchen sink at the user based on their keywords in the form of people, pages, products, and articles.
 The context in which a user was searching was not really taken into account.